jeeeyul/eclipse-themes/README.md

 # Jeeeyul's Eclipse Themes

-Do you hate Eclipse 4 Juno Theme?
+Do you want more beautiful Eclipse 4?
 Change it!

 <table style="border: none;">